 - If you get a message from a person in your organisation that looks suspicious – such as a message from IT telling you to reset your password – contact the person who “sent” the message directly.

 This may be a “spear phishing” attempt where a hacker uses the identity of a trusted, known employee in your organisation to trick you into disclosing confidential information.
 By talking directly with the person who “sent” the message, you can confirm whether or not it’s legitimate.

 Need Help Preventing Phishing At Your Company?
 Contact Technetics Consulting!

 The biggest problem with phishing is that you can only protect yourself if all of your employees are properly informed about the threat, and use best practices to avoid falling for phishing scams.

 To keep your data safe, you need to provide your employees with the proper training and resources.
 At Technetics Consulting, we can help.
-We offer managed IT security services, and can also help train and educate your employees to reduce the threat posed by phishing scams.
-Contact us online or give us a call at 1300 853 453 for more information, and to get the assistance you need.
+We offer managed IT security services, It support services in Melbourne and can also help train and educate your employees to reduce the threat posed by phishing scams.
+Contact us online or give us a call at 1300 320 273 for more information, and to get the assistance you need.